mch3rry/mch3rry.github.io/index.md

     <p>I believe in the physiology of birth - that you, your body, and your baby instinctively know how to birth - and that you are the expert on your care.
 My goal is to help you feel educated about childbirth and all of your options, and confident and supported in your choices.
 I aim to create a safe and comfortable space for you to thrive in your birth and journey into new parenthood.</p>
     <p>Before I trained as a doula, I studied neurobiology for ten years.
 From my time as a scientist I bring curiosity, critical thinking, and a love of research rabbit holes.
 I am fascinated by all aspects of birth, from the biological mysteries to the diversity of global birth practices.
 I strive to understand the history that shapes modern birth culture, and to be informed on the best evidence-based practices in perinatal care.</p>
     <p>For my doula training I completed Pacific Rim's 270-hour <a href="https://www.pacificrimcollege.com/faculties-programs/program/holistic-doula-certificate/">Holistic Doula Program</a> in December 2019, and Motherwit’s postpartum doula training in September 2020.
 I’ve volunteered as a postpartum doula through Vancouver Coastal Health’s CUDDLE program, and have volunteered as a <a href="https://www.bigsisters.bc.ca/">Big Sister</a>.
 I am also trained in Standard First Aid and CPR-C/AED (St John Ambulance, 2020).</p>
     <p>I live on the traditional, ancestral, and unceded territories of the Coast Salish peoples – the Squamish, Tsleil-Waututh and Musqueam Nations.
-When I'm not working you can find me cooking, baking, knitting, sewing, and spending time with my partner, cat, and our many plants.</p>
+When I'm not working you can find me cooking, crafting, and spending time with my partner, cat, and our many plants.</p>
   </div>
 </div>